 - It was firmly against the rituals and the religious activities being performed, and thus, they condemned blind faith, ceremonies, and other practices.

 - It is believed that one needs to surrender oneself to God completely.

 - It supported both Schools of Bhakti- Nirguna and Saguna and emphasized both teachings.

 - It is believed that one can achieve salvation through Bhakti.

 - It brought open-mindedness among the masses regarding religious matters.

-- It was of the thought that all humans are equal.
+- It was the thought that all humans are equal.
 It is also against the rejection of people based on the caste system.

 - It supported all the regional languages and rebelled against the dominance of the Sanskrit language in society.